 Learn with Objectives

-Last but not least, Luo advocated a mindset of “Setting goals, finding solutions and taking actions”.
+Last but not least, Luo advocated a mindset of “Setting goals, finding solutions and taking actions” for professional development.

 There are actually 2 types of people.
 By default, people manage their environment by adopting the mindset of “Taking positions, associate with emotions and formulate an opinion”.
 This, although widely practised, is not maximised for learning.
 Information picked up can evoke different positions, emotions and opinions, and opinions can change with differing contexts and as time changes.